Beaufort National Cemetery – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Beaufort National Cemetery

-Designated by Abraham Lincoln on February 10, 1863, Beaufort National Cemetery is one of the oldest US National Cemeteries.
+Designated by Abraham Lincoln on February 10, 1863, Beaufort National Cemetery is one of the oldest United States National Cemeteries.
 It is located on 33 acres in the heart of downtown Beaufort.

 Beaufort National Cemetery is listed in the National Register, which describes it as follows: